yingyonghui/CommPath/README.md

-# commpath
+# Commpath
-commpath is an R package for inference and analysis of ligand-receptor interactions from single cell RNA sequencing data
+Commpath is an R package for inference and analysis of ligand-receptor interactions from single cell RNA sequencing data
 ## Installation
-commpath R package can be easily installed from Github using devtools:
+Commpath R package can be easily installed from Github using devtools:
 ```
-devtools::install_github("yingyonghui/commpath")
+devtools::install_github("yingyonghui/Commpath")
-library(commpath)
+library(Commpath)
 ```
 ### Dependencies
 - [circlize](https://cran.r-project.org/web/packages/circlize/index.html)